-The fact that an online presence is essential pretty much goes without saying these days and if you’re in any way serious about what your travel blog, a catchy domain name is a must.
+The fact that an online presence is essential pretty much goes without saying these days, with businesses and individuals alike looking to places like Victorious to help them learn what they need to do in order to reach as many people as possible online.
+If you’re in any way serious about what your travel blog could potentially become, a catchy domain name is a must.

 While it is probably enough for an individual’s online presence to start and end with social networking platforms, like Facebook, Twitter, Instagram, etc, having a Facebook or Twitter account as a company or business is simply not enough.
 The primary point of having an online presence is to build some authority and have a channel through which prospective and current clients can reach you instantly.
 This is exactly why social network pages set up by companies have a URL address which links to their website and that is where the importance of a catchy domain name comes into play.